mlwrogers/cpaas-sandbox/docs/sms/send_single_outbound_sms.md

 ---
 layout: default
-title: Send single SMS
+title: Send single SMS - API
 parent: How-to's and Examples
 grand_parent: SMS
 ---

-# Send a single SMS
+# Send a single SMS using the API

 Here is a quick example of how to send to a single SMS straight from your bash/terminal using cURL.